flatironinstitute/spikeforest_old/README.md

   - Statistics and Machine Learning Toolbox
   - Parallel Computing Toolbox

 SpikeForest will automatically clone the repo (from https://github.com/jamesjun/ironclust) as needed.
-However, if you would like to manually point SpikeForest to use a particular repo, you should set the `IRONCLUST_PATH_DEV` environment variable to point to the source location.
+However, if you would like to manually point SpikeForest to use a particular source directory on your local machine, you should set the `IRONCLUST_PATH_DEV` environment variable to point to this directory.

 ### JRClust